 Locations throughout the island including the airport, with varying hours.

 Where to Stay in Barbados

-I liked that it was a smaller resort, only a few stories and was central to all the best beaches and restaurants.
+It’s why I I prefer, a smaller resort with only a few stories and it was central to all the best beaches and restaurants.

 Sugar Bay Resort